Infrastructure in the securities area

 Exemption from the obligation to publish information on orders in financial instruments traded on a trading venue

 Finanstilsynet is empowered in specific cases to entitle trading venues to refrain from publishing order information.
 Finanstilsynet can only make such a decision after informing ESMA and national supervisory authorities in the EEA about the planned exemption.
 ESMA shall thereafter issue a non-binding statement to Finanstilsynet giving its assessment of whether the exemption is compatible with the requirements of the Markets in Financial Instruments Regulation (MiFIR).
-In 2020, Finanstilsynet approved 15 applications from Oslo Børs ASA for exemption from the obligation to publish order information.
-The applications were related to the migration to the new trading system.
+In 2021, Finanstilsynet approved one application from Oslo Børs ASA for exemption from the obligation to publish order information.
+The exemption concerned information about orders for equity derivatives held in the marketplace’s order management system until publication.

-Pursuant to Chapter 15 of the Securities Trading Act, which implements the position limits regime of the revised Markets in Financial Instruments Directive (MiFID II), Finanstilsynet shall set position limits for commodity derivatives.
+Finanstilsynet sets position limits for commodity derivatives.
 Requirements have also been set for the reporting of positions in commodity derivatives, emission allowances and derivatives thereof.
 The purpose of the position limits is to reduce the risk of serious disruptions to the underlying physical market.
 Detailed rules have been given on how to set limits.
-Finanstilsynet amended the regulations on position limits once during 2020.
+Finanstilsynet monitors, on a daily basis, that reported positions in commodity derivative contracts do not exceed the set position limits.

-Exemptions from the authorisation requirement for ancillary activity
+Exemptions from the authorisation requirement for entities trading commodity derivatives as an ancillary activity

-Pursuant to the Securities Trading Act, investment services can only be provided by investment firms authorised to do so by Finanstilsynet.
-Several exemptions have been made from this requirement for firms trading in commodity derivatives, emission allowances or derivatives associated with the firm’s primary business.
+As a rule, investment services can only be provided by investment firms authorised to do so by Finanstilsynet.
+Exemptions from this requirement have been granted for trading in commodity derivatives, emission allowances or derivatives thereof if these activities are deemed to be ancillary to the firm’s primary business.
 Such firms must send an annual notification to Finanstilsynet through Altinn.
-In 2020, Finanstilsynet received 82 such notifications.
+In 2021, Finanstilsynet received 81 such notifications.

 Exemption for intra-group derivative contracts under EMIR

 In Circular 6/2017 on the implementation of EMIR, Finanstilsynet stated that it expects entities under supervision and other relevant entities to abide by the EMIR framework as it applies in the EU at any time, even though the framework has yet to be incorporated into the EEA Agreement.
-This also applies to the revised EMIR framework, which was established by Regulation (EU) 2019/834 (EMIR Refit).
-Just like entities established in the EU, Norwegian entities have therefore been able to notify use of the exemption for the reporting of intra-group transactions after the entry into force of the EMIR Refit Regulation in the EU on 17 June 2019.
-In 2020, Finanstilsynet processed notifications from 20 groups concerning use of the exemption.
-In two of the cases, the exemption can no longer be used.
+This also applies to the revised EMIR framework established in 2019, the so-called EMIR Refit and EMIR 2.2.
+Just like entities established in the EU, Norwegian entities have therefore been able to notify use of the exemption for the reporting of intra-group transactions after the entry into force of the EMIR Refit Regulation in the EU in summer 2019.
+In 2021, Finanstilsynet considered notifications from 18 groups on use of the exemption.

 Other supervised sectors: